uncbiag/uncbiag-academic-kickstart/content/authors/yifeng_shi/_index.md

 ---
 # Display name
-title: Marc Niethammer
+title: Yifeng Shi

 # Username (this should match the folder name)
 authors:
-- admin
+- yifeng_shi

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Professor of Computer Science
+role: Graduate Student in Computer Science

 # Organizations/Affiliations
 organizations: